Omega-3 fats: Good for your heart

 Plant-based sources of omega-3s include:

 Of all plant-based foods, ground flaxseeds and flaxseed oil have the highest amount of ALA.
-You can eat ground flaxseed over granola or in smoothies.
+You can sprinkle ground flaxseed over granola or in smoothies.
 Flaxseed oil goes well in salad dressing.

 What About Fish oil Supplements?